aremath/hmc-reconciliation-graph/docs/README_cluster.md

 * `--pdv-vis` or `--support-vis` specify a visualization type.
 If neither is used, no visualization will be generated. `--pdv-vis` generates the Pairwise Distance Vector for the original reconciliation graph and for each of the clusters found. `--support-vis` generates a histogram of event supports for the original recon graph and each cluster.

+* `--medians` prints out a random (uniformly sampled) median reconciliation for each cluster.
+The format is specified in a comment at the top of `DTLMedian.py` :(

 ## How to use `ClusterAgg.py`

 `ClusterAgg` generates aggregate statistics and plots regarding clustering for an entire set of `.newick` files.